biobakery/baqlava/readme.md

 The final column will only have text when VGBs containing ICTV species genomes are identified (see column three for more info).
 When a VGB contains any ICTV species, the names of all ICTV-recognized species which are found in that VGB will be given in the fifth column.

 ## BAQLaVa Nuleotide & Translated Search: When to use individual vs. total abundances
+We've tuned each of the individual seach steps (nucleotide & translated) to each serve a purpose, with nucleotide search being more specific, and translated search being more sensitive in the face of the growing amount of phage genomes being found that as a field we are far from having comprehensively captured or characterized.
+So, if the research question you have is something very focused, you may want to just look at the nucleotide subset lines.
+For general profiling, we recommend using the lines with the total viral abundance.